escapin/ElectionManager/README.md

-When starting the server for the first time, the user will be prompted to enter the administrator password used to manage any election (even those one protected by a different password).
+When starting the server for the first time, the user will be prompted to enter the administrator password used to manage any election (even those protected by an user-password).

 ##### It is now possible to access the election manager by typing ``localhost:8443`` in the address bar of a browser.